i-e-b/MiniTwins/README.md

 1. Very small APK download when updating business logic
 2. Harder for users to accidentally lose data when uninstalling apps

+## Plugins

+Concept: a small APK, which will be stored or downloaded.
+This will have a standard file somewhere inside it, and we will use that to load Dalvik classes and run them.

 ### Link spam

 https://www.techotopia.com/index.php/Android_Remote_Bound_Services_%E2%80%93_A_Worked_Example